ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 ### VPN setup and configuration for remote access

-Virtual Private Networks (VPNs) have become a core feature of establishing secure connections between devices/networks.
+Virtual Private Networks (VPNs) have become a core feature of establishing secure connections between devices/networks enabling remote users to connect to companies internal networks using encryption and other methodologies to authenticate the user.
 Most IT companies of today use these kinds of approaches for remote connections to their internal networks.

-### **A) Research and describe three different VPN types and their differences.**
+### A) Research and describe three different VPN types and their differences.

 The most widely used VPN types include personal VPN services, remote access VPNs and site-to-site VPNs.
 Briefly describe these different VPN types and their differences.

-### **B) Setup and Configure OpenVPN to allow remote access to the internal network**
+### B) Setup and Configure OpenVPN to allow remote access to the internal network

 Your task as a cyber security professional is to set up a OpenVPN server to authenticate access to your organization's internal network(s) for users connecting from external networks.
 The internal company network in this situation consists of the DMZ- and the LAN networks.